chaotic-society/theoretica/README.md

 ```

-Many probability distribution functions are implemented in `distributions.h` and can be used through the `distribution` namespace.
+Many probability distribution functions are implemented in `statistics/distributions.h` and can be used through the `distribution` namespace.
 These include Gaussian, Binomial, Log-Normal, Poisson, Bernoulli, Cauchy and Breit Wigner.
 ```c
 real x1 = distribution::gaussian(1, 2.1, 0.7);
 real x2 = distribution::binomial(1, 3, 0.75);